-• The application of RUA methods has developed a capacity in Katmnadu, Nepal, and Hyderabad, India, to undertake rapid urban emission inventories which are the basis for policy development and health risk assessment in the city.
+• The application of Rapid Urban Assessment (RUA) methods has developed capacity in Kathmandu, Nepal, and Hyderabad, India, to undertake rapid urban emission inventories which are the basis for policy development and health risk assessment in the city.

-- The work conducted during Phase III has made it clear that the most important pollutant in Kathmandu is particulate matter, largely from the transport sector, which is known to have the greatest impact on human health. - The distribution of emissions has been calculated using the rapid urban assessment methodology which will enable targeted strategies to be developed to reduce air pollution in the hotspots. - The validity of these inventories has been cross-checked by monitoring data which show reasonable agreement.
+- The validity of these inventories has been cross-checked by monitoring data which show reasonable agreement. - The work conducted during Phase III has made it clear that the most important pollutant in Kathmandu is particulate matter, largely from the transport sector, which is known to have the greatest impact on human health. - The distribution of emissions has been calculated using the rapid urban assessment methodology which will enable targeted strategies to be developed to reduce air pollution in the hotspots.